 A desk covered in old papers, folders, and other debris is a distraction and an obstacle to productivity.
 The same goes for your Mac’s desktop.
 In fact, leaving lots of files and folders on your Mac actually slows it down.
 Resolve to keep your desktop, both physical and virtual, clear at the end of every working day.

-If you don’t want to manually tidy your desktop at the end of each day, use Declutter.
-Declutter sorts files on your desktop into color-coded folders automatically using rules you set.
-It makes keeping your desktop clean very easy.
+If you don’t want to manually tidy your desktop at the end of each day, use Spotless.
+Spotless sorts files on your desktop into designated folders automatically using the rules you set.
+Just drag and drop a group of files onto the app’s pop-up drawer in the Menu bar and get a prompt to set a rule for their organization.
+Scheduling regular automatic tidying up of your desktop makes keeping your workspace clean very easy.

 If your job involves spending time sitting in front of a screen and typing on a keyboard, learning how to type faster, without looking at the keyboard, is a huge time saver.
 And that means learning to touch type.
 By touch typing you’ll avoid having to look down at the keyboard and be able to focus on what you’re typing on screen.
 You’ll also type faster.
 KeyKey Typing Tutor helps you learn to type faster.
 Spend as little as 15 minutes a day honing your skills and you’ll notice the benefits right away.